 INTO THE RIVER BY TED DAWE

 Into The River is a New Zealand young adult novel which caused a furore when it won a big literary prize.
-It would probably have otherwise gone under the radar.
+It would probably have otherwise gone under the radar, but first it was banned for under 14s then, after much discussion, the ban was lifted.

 This story is social realism done very well.
-Speculative fiction goes so well in YA stories because adolescence is an overwrought time.
+Speculative fiction works so well in young adult stories because adolescence is an overwrought time.
 Everything is at full throttle.
 When that tendency is explored in social realism sometimes it becomes melodramatic.
 But in a magical world, that same drama seems almost persuasive.

 Though explicit, the sex scenes are in context.
 The moral panic that came about is often directed at prize winners.